janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 5/Session 5 Notes.md

   	MyStringImproved(const char* literals) : MyString(literals), ptr(new int) {}
       // You must implement the copy constructor even if it's implemented in the base class!
       // The base class only deep-copies its own data members, not that of the children!
-      // SO, the copy constructor of the hcild should deep-copy its data members, too!
+      // SO, the copy constructor of the child should deep-copy its data members, too!
   	MyStringImproved(const MyStringImproved& other) : ptr(new int)
       {
           memcpy(ptr, other.ptr, 4);